The Story (continued)

 Eve: You're an advertising man, that's all I know.

 Roger: That's right.
 (They shift positions.)
-The train's a little unsteady.
+The train's a little

 Eve: Who isn't?